 Banking Operations and Techniques

-Course Objectives: Topics covered include fundemental basis for deposit and credit, corporate and consumer loan services, credit cards and electronic banking services, letter of credits and international bill receiving, colleteral and letter of assurance.
+Course Objectives: Topics covered include fundamental basis for deposit and credit, corporate and consumer loan services, credit cards and electronic banking services, letter of credits and an international bill receiving, collateral and letter of assurance.

 Risk Management in Banking

 Course Objectives: This course aims to give students an insight into financial markets which is changing immediately, The basic topics to be covered in this course are: risk management techniques in banks, asset and liability risk management, decision-making process in banking.

 Course Objectives: To acquaint the graduate students with the very basics of fund management (treasury management) at commercial banks, help them understand market risks, and capital and liquidity adequacy for commercial banks, develop their own interpretations on BASEL I, II, and III.

 Course Objectives: This course aims to provide the basis for liquidity management and provide information about Baumol and Miller models for determining optimum cash balance and practicing these models.
 Also, the topics to be covered in this course are role of minimum requirements into liquidity management and methods for compensating capital requirements

 Financial Statements Analysis

 Course Objectives: This course examines financial statement analysis, stressing the business and industrial analysis.
 The course explains financing, investing, and management activities in Financial statement analysis, and discusses the reporting and interpretation of financial reports.

 Economics of Financial Markets